MicrosoftDocs/Contribute/Contribute/content/index.md

 ---
-title: Microsoft Learn documentation contributor guide overview
+title: Microsoft Learn contributor guide overview
 description: The contributor guide describes how you can contribute to technical documentation and other content experiences on Microsoft Learn.
 author: carlyrevier
 ms.author: cahublou